 This broad-based Queensland alliance has come together to pool collective expertise and knowledge around what strategies are needed to reduce the harms associated with the drinking culture in Queensland.

-The QCAA has prepared a plan of action for the Queensland Government which includes five evidence-based solutions to reduce alcohol-related harms.
+The QCAA has prepared a plan of action for the Queensland Government which includes four evidence-based solutions to reduce alcohol-related harms.

 The plan acknowledges that no single strategy will reduce alcohol-related harms, and so instead a range of evidence-based strategies are required to achieve the best possible outcomes.
 There is a role for the Queensland Government in addressing the availability, price and promotion of alcohol through state based legislation and regulation.